telekom/CityKey-Android/README.md

 ## Licensing

-This project follows the [REUSE standard for software licensing](https://reuse.software/).
-Each file contains copyright and license information, and license texts can be found in the [./LICENSES](./LICENSES) folder.
-For more information visit https://reuse.software/.
+This project follows the [REUSE standard for software licensing](https://reuse.software).
+Each file contains copyright and license information, and license texts can be found in the [LICENSES](./LICENSES) folder.
+For more information visit https://reuse.software.
-You can find a guide for developers at https://telekom.github.io/reuse-template/.